the-tech-wiz/GNGJ-17-Team-6/README.md

 # GNGJ-17-Team-6
 Game project for the Games Now! game jam.

-Currently: Game idea about pushing and squishing slime cats to get from A to B
+Game: 2D puzzle game about pushing and squishing pudding cats.